Planning a solo trip to Oslo, Norway? Here’s everything you need to know for your visit:

 - Norwegian Museum of Cultural History is an open-air museum and the country’s largest for cultural history.
 It is sited near the Viking Ship Museum, the Kon-Tiki Museum and the Norwegian Maritime Museum.

-- Munch Museum holds the world’s largest collection of artworks by Edvard Munch, Norwegian painter who redefined 19th century Symbolism and Expressionism.
+- MUNCH Museum holds the world’s largest collection of artworks by Edvard Munch, Norwegian painter who redefined 19th century Symbolism and Expressionism.

 INTERESTING WALKS